As a big fan of Gone with the Wind novel and movie, I find it interesting to reflect on the characters in this story.

 Melanie sincerely loved and admired Scarlett, as Scarlett later realized for the fact that they were “of the same blood” with her.
 Despite rose-colored glasses and sweetness, Melanie has the same titanic core inside, and they are like two sisters.
 Two giants pulled everyone around on themselves, being strong in different ways.

-When Melanie died, Scarlett felt that her most important sister had died.
+When Melanie died, Scarlett felt that her most loved sister had died.

 Did Melanie know about Scarlett and Ashley?